PolyCortex/AcquisitionEEG2020/README.md

 ### Data Transmission

+After having been processed, the data is digitized by a microcontroller's Analog to Digital Converter (ADC) and sent to a computer.
 Data from the board is received on the computer via one of its USB serial port.

 ### Real-time visualization